-Sarah Eastridge, a precious young girl who has CF, was the inspiration for the founding of the festival.
+Sarah Eastridge, a beautiful, young lady, was the inspiration for the founding of the festival.

-Sarah was diagnosed with CF as a baby.
-Since then she has been hospitalized numerous times, and has had 9 surgeries, and numerous tests, scans, and procedures that required anesthesia.
-Sarah’s IV treatments have become very extensive because she has developed another problem with her lungs.
-Although Sarah has had many difficulties with digestion and being able to gain and maintain her weight, she is as healthy as can be expected.
-It requires a lot of extra care to keep Sarah this way.
-She is fed through a feeding tube and pump to help her get the nutrients she needs because she doesn’t eat by mouth.
-She also takes the multi-vitamin Vitamax, Zantac, Zyrtec, Biaxin, Culturelle and 1 digestive enzyme Creon 20 during the day and 3 when she is connected to her feeding pump.
+She was diagnosed with CF as a baby.
+Since then she has been hospitalized numerous times, has had many surgeries, and numerous tests, scans, and procedures that required anesthesia.
+Her IV treatments have become very extensive because she has developed another problem with her lungs.
+Although she has had many difficulties with digestion and being able to gain and maintain her weight, she is as healthy as can be expected.
+It requires a lot of extra care to keep her this way.

 Twice a day she has to have breathing treatments and vest therapy.
-Sarah finally realizes that the treatments are what enable her to breath easier.
+She realizes that the treatments are what enable her to breath easier.
 The vest therapy is a new way of getting the mucus to dislodge in her lungs instead of the pounding her parents use to have to do.
 She does a breathing treatment daily called Pulmozyme.
-Sarah also has to do TOBI breathing treatments twice a day every other month.
+She also has to do TOBI breathing treatments twice a day every other month.

 Several times a month Sarah goes to Tulane Medical Center in New Orleans to meet with her doctors.
-Sarah has severe stomach problems.
+She has severe stomach problems.
 She also has lung problems that are progressively getting worse due to her new diagnosis of Atypical Mycobacterium Disease.
-Sarah is somewhat underweight, but her appearance can be misleading.
-Sarah has had several surgeries hoping that they would help her stomach problems, but unfortunately they haven’t corrected the problems yet.
+She is somewhat underweight, but her appearance can be misleading.
+She has had several surgeries hoping that they would help her stomach problems, but unfortunately they have not corrected the problems yet.

-She is a very happy-go-lucky child who loves playing with her relatives and friends.
-Riding 4-wheelers with her daddy and brother, and playing on the computer with her mommy are also high on her love-to-do list.
-Sarah’s favorite outing is going to her weekly Dance Class, even though she doesn’t get to go every week.
+She loves playing with her relatives and friends.
+Riding 4-wheelers and playing on the computer are also high on her love-to-do list.

-With continued progress through research, love, and care of her family, friends, doctors, and those who support the CF Foundation, Sarah Eastridge may indeed live to see a cure.
-Please keep Sarah and other precious children with CF, like Kayde and Libby (also pictured), in your daily prayers.
+With continued progress through research, love, and care of her family, friends, doctors, and those who support the CF Foundation, Sarah may indeed live to see a cure.
+Please keep Sarah and other precious children with CF in your daily prayers.
 With your help, we can make CF stand for “Cure Found.”